keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/5. Privilege Escalation/SUID Privilege Escalation/writeup.md

 ## 2).
 Attack Simulation

-First we will create a new user for our lab purpouse,
+First we will create a new user for our lab purpose,

 ### sudo useradd Alex